 Just as kittiwakes are the most common Arctic bird seen in the far north, little auks are the bird you will see most during a Svalbard cruise.
 Their colonies, which sometimes number into the millions, are the largest of all the auks.
-The sheer size of little auk populations actually has a significant impact on their breeding grounds, as their carpet of droppings provides a nutrient-rich fertilizer that allows plant life to grow in what would otherwise be barren space.
+The sheer size of little auk populations actually has a significant impact on their breeding grounds, as the carpet of droppings these birds put down provides a nutrient-rich fertilizer that allows plant life to grow in what would otherwise be barren earth.

 15. Arctic skua

 These Arctic birds give new meaning to the term “five-finger discount.”
 Known for their skill at thievery, Arctic skuas are thought to support up to 95% of their winter diet by stealing.
 Not only that, these birds like to add injury to their insults, roughing up the birds they steal from to get them to drop food.

 16. Long-tailed skua